B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 LinkedIn Sales Navigator is designed for advanced prospecting and relationship management.
 While it’s primarily used for sales, it can be a powerful tool for identifying and engaging with the right people in your industry.

-• Best For: Identifying and connecting with leads, influencers, or decision-makers.
+• Identifying and connecting with leads, influencers, or decision-makers.

 • Advanced search filters to find specific professionals and companies.